microsoft/ProjectOxford-Apps-MimickerAlarm/CONTRIBUTING.md

 Project Oxford Subscription Keys
 -------------------------
 For you to fully build and test your contribution, you should use your own subscription keys for Project Oxford, and add them in SmartAlarm\gradle.properties.
-You can request free keys from https://www.projectoxford.ai/Subscription
+You can request free subscription keys from [Project Oxford](https://www.projectoxford.ai).